-Classic French stewed chicken recipe, with bacon, mushrooms, and pearl onions.
-From Julia Child.
+Coq au Vin is a classic French stewed chicken recipe, with bacon, mushrooms, and pearl onions.

 - 1/2 lb bacon slices

 - 20 pearl onions, peeled, or 1 large yellow onion, sliced

 - 3 lbs chicken thighs and legs, excess fat trimmed, skin ON

 - 2 cups chicken stock